The complete social media analytics guide

-Along with our guide, we're giving you our Social Media Reporting Template.
-It's already loaded up with KPIs so you can tie social to business goals; there's also a handy glossary to refer to.
+Along with my guide, I'm giving you a Social Media Reporting Template.
+It's already loaded up with KPIs so you can tie social to business goals.
+There's also a glossary you can refer to.

-The guide is broken down into multiple chapters so you can jump to the information you want to find.
+I've broken my guide down into multiple chapters so you can jump to the information you need.
 It covers all aspects of social media analytics from basic questions like what it is and how it works, to how it can be integrated with other software, and how companies are currently using social media analytics.

 Kane Miller | Entrepreneur | www.yardyum.com

 Alex Honeysett | Brand & Marketing Strategist | www.alexhoneysett.com

 Lisa Buyer | Author, Speaker, Prof | socialprchat.com